-- You can get a tour of the White House from the comfort of your own home
+- You can go on a tour of the White House from the comfort of your own home.

-What Is Virtual Tour?: General Stats and Facts
+What Is Virtual Tour?: General Virtual Tour Statistics

 Virtual tours are composed as a sequence of still images or videos that give you a simulation of an existing location.